serverpod/serverpod_docs/docs/05-deployments/05-general.md

 By default, Serverpod will listen on ports 8080, 8081, and 8082.
 The ports are used by the API server, Serverpod Insights, and Relic (Serverpod's web server).
 You can configure the ports in the configuration files.
 Most often, you will want to place your server or servers behind a load balancer that handles the SSL certificates for your server and maps the traffic to different domain addresses and ports (typically 443 for HTTPS).

-Depending on how memory intensive the server is and how many requests it is serving at peak times, you may want to increase the maximum heap size Dart can use.
-You can do this by passing the `--old_gen_heap_size` option to dart.
-If you set it to `0` it will give Dart unlimited heap space.
-Serverpod will run on most operating systems where you can run Dart; Flutter is not required.

 ## Server roles
 Serverpod can assume different roles depending on your configuration.
 If you run Serverpod on a single server or a cluster of servers, you typically will want to use the default `monolith` role.
 If you use a serverless service, use the `serverless` role.
 When Serverpod runs as a monolith, it will handle all maintenance tasks, such as health checks and future calls.
 If you run it serverless, you will need to schedule a cron job to start Serverpod in the `maintenance` role once every minute if you need support for future calls and health checks.